-You can find more information about the scheme on the Gov.uk website.
+You can find more information about the bereavement scheme on the Gov.uk website.

-17. How does the 14-day quarantine work and what does it mean for healthcare professionals?
+15. How does the mandatory COVID-19 entry tests, 10-day quarantine and Test to Release work and what does it mean for healthcare professionals?

-Revised guidance on quarantine and self isolation has now been produced by a joint working group of the NHS Staff Council Executive.
-Please refer to this dedicated page
+Guidance on quarantine and self isolation was been produced by a joint working group of the NHS Staff Council Executive.
+Please refer to this dedicated page for further details.

 Details of which visa centres are open can be found on Gov.uk.
 A number of UK-based Visa and Citizenship Application Centres (UKVCAS) are also open.
 More detail is available on the UKVCAS page on Gov.uk.